TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_can.md

  Boards         | @VAR_BOARD_NAME_LOWER, @VAR_LP_BOARD_NAME_LOWER
  Example folder | examples/drivers/boot/sbl_can

 **NOTE: Tested on Windows, using PCAN-USB Peripheral.
-No CAN-FD Support as of now.**
+Both Standard CAN and CAN-FD Support for SBL CAN.**
 \endcond

 # Steps to Run the Example